Jelenarog/Workout-planner/README.md

   - Click on the exercises button and choose a category.
   - Once presented with the exercise catelog, click on the fitness scheduler button located underneath the navigation bar.
   - Select an exercise, a date, and fill in the details in applicable.
   - Once finished, click the submit button.
-Congratulations, you have scheduled your first Project_name workout!
+Congratulations, you have scheduled your first GetFit workout!
 - Navigating your dashboard
-    - Info here
-    - Info here
-    - Info here
-    - Info here
+  - Click the dashboard link in the navigation bar
+  - Here you can see today's scheduled exercises, favorites, account statistics, and have access to the fitness scheduler
-    - Info here
+- Schedule Page
+  - Click the schedule link the in the navigation bar
+  - Choose a date and click view schedule
+  - If no exercises are scheduled on the date, the page will be empty.

 ## *Software*
 ___